enricosarneri/Design-and-Implementation-of-Mobile-Applications/README.md

 # Design-and-Implementation-of-Mobile-Applications

-Project for the 'Design and Implementation of Mobile Applications' Course at Politecnico di Milano
+Project for the 'Design and Implementation of Mobile Applications' Course at Politecnico di Milano.
+Professor Luciano Baresi.